-The COVID-19 global pandemic has nearly everyone glued to the news 24/7.
-With things changing by the minute, the news can seemingly provide a sense of control because knowledge is power, right?
+The news can seemingly provide a sense of control because knowledge is power, right?
 Sometimes.
 The problem with the constant newsfeed is that it often does the opposite — leaving us feeling overwhelmed, stressed, anxious, and powerless.
 Our brains were not designed to handle this information overload.

 Enter the brain break.
 Often used by teachers to help students focus, brain breaks are research-backed methods of reducing stress and energizing participants.
 The benefits go beyond the classroom.
 Adults need brain breaks, too, especially during stressful times.
 How do you feel after reading the news?
 If you come away feeling overwhelmed, depressed, or anxious, it’s time to give yourself a break.